 Tax Consequences of a Life Insurance Inheritance

-Find out What Happens to a Policy When the Insured Dies
+What Happens to a Policy When the Insured Dies?

 Life insurance inheritances go directly to the beneficiaries named on the policies.
 They typically don't become part of the decedent's probate estate, so you should be spared the headache of probate.
-Inheriting life insurance can bring tax and other consequences, however.
+However, inheriting life insurance can bring tax and other consequences.